jeffreysorgen/golf-club-sensors/implementation.md

 (2)<img src="https://user-images.githubusercontent.com/1236972/135545966-edb098fe-ab01-4e57-8c80-1988ad779186.png" width="20%">
 (3)<img src="https://user-images.githubusercontent.com/1236972/135546061-106e68f4-bfba-4cd5-929e-49494486ad87.png" width="20%">
 (4)<img src="https://user-images.githubusercontent.com/1236972/135545934-7cb4dd34-7c12-46b9-ae8f-fa2e61835812.png" width="20%">

-- The graph(3) between the rest(2) and start(4) orientation shows the difference in the readings of the Y axis when the device is attached _"the long way"_ where the red Y-axis reading is always greater than both or less than both other axes.
+The graph(3) between the rest(2) and start(4) orientation shows the difference in the readings of the Y axis when the device is attached _"the long way"_ where the red Y-axis reading is always greater than both or less than both other axes.
 When the "stick" is in neither the start nor rest position, the Y-axis is not significantly separated from the X and Z readings.

-- The readings of the magnetometer, according to the setup in the images:
+#### The readings of the magnetometer, according to the setup in the images:
 - If `Y < X`  and  `Y < Z`  then its orientation is in the start position.
 So if the y axis readings are less (or more negative) than the other two readings, then the device is in the start position.
 - The opposite is true.
-If Y is greater than the other 2 axes, then the device is idle and in rest, **and is meant to WAIT FOREVER for its orientation to return to the start position.**
+If Y is greater than the other 2 axes, then the device is idle and in rest, **and is meant to WAIT FOREVER for its orientation to return to the start position.** [_Fix Needed._](#fix-needed)

-    - BUT THIS DOES NOT HAPPEN MID-SWING while gyro/acc are engaged (_Fix this by disengaging mag mid-swing?_)

-###
+### Created _test_IMU_custom.ino_ sketch
-- **Created _test_IMU_custom.ino_ sketch**
-  - Slow down the sensor (_do we need so many data points? don't do this at all?_)
+Slow down the sensor (_do we need so many data points? don't do this at all?_)
 - In the SETUP loop, change the baud rate to lowest --> `Serial.begin(300);` <-- from 9600
-    - Determine whether to leave baud at 9600, and LEARN to take fewer sample data points (rather than just slowing it down)
+- **Local file**
-  - **Add this to repository?
+  - Add this to repository?
 Where is the local file if it's in GitHub locally?
-Where is it now?**
+Where is it now?
+- **QUESTION** (for research):
+  - Leave baud rate at 9600?
+And then take fewer sample data points rather than just slowing it down?

+## _FIX NEEDED:_
+Disable Magnetometer during swing, and enable after.
+Due to its orientation, Magnetometer might sense Rest state because of its orientation at top of swing!

 # [NEXT STEPS -->](activity.md)
 ### Edit SKETCH and upload: to display "Ready" and/or "Resting" in the Serial Monitor
 [<-- back to README.md](readme.md)